moneybutton/yours-core/README.md

 Datt Network Website
 ====================

-The website of Datt Network (datt.network).
+The website of Datt Network (datt.co).